Gentle Monster Mock Campaign

 • Mentor feedback integration

 Class wrap and final delivery.
-Time to present everything we've built over the semester—hi-res stills, final animations, and the story of how we got here.
+Time to present everything we've built over the semeste: hi-res stills, final animations, and the story of how we got here.